dwayn/aws-management-suite/README.md

  * Templating support includes filtering so that templates can apply to hosts with specific tag values
 * Command line management of groups and templates using same script that ansible uses as inventory

+SSH client
+* Password or private key based login
+* Handles sudo login (password or passwordless)
+* Captures stdout, stderr and exit code from command run

 ## Change Log
 Changes that are made are now being tracked in the [CHANGELOG](CHANGELOG.md)

 ## Setup and Configuration
 ### Initial installation
-* This tool will only work on systems with python 2.6+ (due to paramiko requirements), but to date has only been tested on 2.6.6 and 2.7.6 but should run on any 2.6.x or 2.7.x version (3.x compatibility is unknown but unlikely).
+* This tool will only work on systems with python 2.6+ (due to paramiko requirements), but to date has only been tested on 2.6.6 and 2.7.6 but should run on any 2.6.x or 2.7.x version (3.x compatibility is unlikely).
 If you find that it specifically does or does not work on any version please let me know and I will add it to this list.
 * The tool requires ssh and sudo access to hosts in order to accomplish tasks like mounting volumes and running system commands to start/stop services (for snapshots)
 * Copy defaults.ini to /etc/ams.ini or ~/ams.ini and edit AWS, SSH and SUDO access credentials
 * A MySQL database needs to be setup for tracking state.
 The following statements assume that the mysql database and the tool are located on the same host: